-We arrived here in rural Rhode Island in time to catch the end of Spring and now Summer is slipping into Autumn.
-In these three months I can’t say that I have metamorphosed into a master gardener like Penelope Hobson or that our five New England acres in any way resemble the great gardens she created at Tintenhull.
+We arrived here in rural Rhode Island in time to catch the end of spring, and now summer is slipping into autumn.
+In these three months I can’t say that I have metamorphosed into a master gardener like Penelope Hobson or that our five New England acres in any way resemble the great gardens she created at Tintinhull.

 Still, I have learned some things that I would like to share with you.

-They do look a bit better now but our cool nights never allowed them to reach the size they reached in Maryland.
+They do look a bit better now but our cool nights never allowed them to reach the size they grew to in Maryland.
 I had not taken into account the difference in scale and the difference in climate.

-As I raked the several years accumulation of oak leaves from under the shrubs, I began to discover their shapes and to uncover clumps of small late-blooming plantain lilies, ferns and rocks covered with moss and lichen.
+As I raked several years’ accumulation of oak leaves from under the shrubs, I began to discover their shapes and to uncover clumps of small late-blooming plantain lilies, ferns, and rocks covered with moss and lichen.
 Like in Japanese gardens, these rocks are the true foundation of our New England garden.

-During a late summer visit my son and I decided to dig a 12 by 8 foot plot where I could overwinter some of the herbs and perennials that had had to spend the summer in pots.
+During a late summer visit, my son and I decided to dig a 12-by-8-foot plot where I could overwinter some of the herbs and perennials that spent the summer in pots.

-We never expected that every time we tried to sink a spade into the ground , we would hit rocks.
-Finally we got used to the clink of metal against stone and we realized that we were not “digging” a garden; we were excavating a pit from which we removed 30 or so rocks and small boulders.
+We never expected that to hit rocks every time we tried to sink a spade into the ground.
+We eventually got used to the clink of metal against stone and quickly realized that we were not “digging” a garden, we were excavating a pit from which we removed 30 or so rocks and small boulders.

 I thought of the prominence the Japanese give to rocks while I was working on the hillside garden behind our house.
 To get there you have to climb a set of stone steps and the soil itself is composed mostly of sand between rocky outcroppings.